-OLGA was built by John Bowden of Porthleven, Cornwall, in 1909, and served as a pilot cutter out of Barry until 1917.
+OLGA was built by John Bowden of Porthleven, Cornwall, in 1909, and given the cutter No 12, and served as a pilot cutter out of Barry until 1917.
 She was equipped with Appledore roller reefing gear which enabled the crew of two to reduce sail quickly and easily.

 In 1927 OLGA was registered at Ramsey, Isle of Man, owned by Charles Martin, a retired brewer of Hightown, near Liverpool, and by this time she had a Bergius engine.
 In 1935 she was sold to William Nicolson of Langbourne, who resold her in the following year to Herbert Ferdinando, of London.
 At this time she had a Ford petrol engine.
 In 1947 Ferdinando sold OLGA to Lt Col Patrick Phibbs, of the Royal Marine Barracks, Plymouth, and she remained in his ownership until 1975 when sold to Roger Robinson, of Brockenhurst, Hampshire.

 In 1984 OLGA was purchased by Swansea City Council for display at the Swansea Maritime Museum.
 She was refitted in 1998 and 2004.
 In 2007 – 2008 restoration, aided by £50,000 from the Heritage Lottery Fund, was undertaken by T Nielsen & Co, at Gloucester.
 The work included a new deck and some new deck beams.
 A new suit of sails was also purchased.
 On 24 July 2008 she sailed back to Swansea, to berth at the Swansea Museum’s floating exhibits pontoon.
 Seagoing, from spring 2010 she has been used with youth and community groups, including RYA training.